hashicorp/terraform-website/content/source/docs/cloud/registry/design.html.md

 When all modules are configured, click "Next »".

-The Publish to VCS page appears.
+The "Publish to VCS" page appears.
 Use the "Preview configuration" dropdown to review the generated code.

 ![Terraform Cloud screenshot: configuration designer output](./images/design-verify.png)